Webb Surname Meaning, History & Origin

 There was a definite south/north divide in the incidence of Webbs and Websters, rather than a male/female divide as the original Anglo-Saxon might suggest (webbestre meaning a female weaver).

 Webbe was probably the early spelling.
 But it gradually became Webb.

-Webb Resources on
+Webb Surname Resources on The Internet

 - Webb DNA Project Webb DNA and genealogy.

 - Webb One Name Register

 UK Webb genealogy.

 - The Webbs of Warwickshire

 Webbs in Stratford.